wp-plugins/bepro-listings/readme.txt

 Tags: auto, affiliate, address, ajax, booking, buddypress, car, catalogue, csv, classifieds, directory, document, finder, front end upload, gallery, google maps, HTML5, listings, location, media, mp3, mp4, paid, pets, player, pdf, portfolio, product, responsive, star reviews, search, store, vehicle, video, vimeo, youtube
 Requires at least: 3.0.1
 Tested up to: 3.9
-Stable tag: 2.1.40
+Stable tag: 2.1.41
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Responsive Ajax Directories (Real Estate, Classifieds, Business, etc) with (google maps, front end upload, search / filter, & more)
+Description: Responsive Ajax Directories (Real Estate, Classifieds, Business, etc) with (google maps, front end upload, search / filter, & more)

+BePro Listings is the most advanced Direcotory and front end upload plugin available.
+Its dynamic architechture and configuration options facilitates unique and feature filled solutions.
+This allows BePro Listings to transform into any type of directory.
+In fact, you can run multiple directories simultaneously.

+The base free plugin is filled with features used in most directory, classifieds and portfolio websites.
+Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, etc. With this level of control, there is no limit to the type of listings website you can create

 == Description ==
 This plugin helps you to build directory websites.
 With its modular architechture, you decide how users search, filter and view information.
 Use base features like **google maps**, categories, ajax search / filter and **front end submission**.
 Our **unmatched** template architechture facilitates solutions for, Real Estate, Business, Portfolio, Classifieds and other niche information